NbAiLab/notram/README_draft.md

 The easiest way to access the corpus is to [download from HuggingFace](https://huggingface.co/datasets/NbAiLab/NCC).
 This site explains in details how the corpus can be used.
 It also gives an extensive information about the content of the corpus, as well as how to filter out certain part of the corpus and how it can be combined with other Norwegian datasets like [MC4](https://huggingface.co/datasets/mc4) and [OSCAR](https://huggingface.co/datasets/oscar).

 In addition to the corpus itself we do provide a set of scripts for [creating](guides/create_scripts.md) and [cleaning](guides/cleaning_rules_description.md) corpus files.
-We also provide a guide where you can follow us in creating a corpus for your data sources[step-by-Step Guide about how to create corpus file](guides/step_by_step_guide.md), and a description about how to [create and upload a HuggingFace dataset](guides/creating_huggingface_dataset.md).
+We also provide a guide where you can follow us in creating a corpus for your data sources [step-by-Step Guide about how to create corpus file](guides/step_by_step_guide.md), and a description about how to [create and upload a HuggingFace dataset](guides/creating_huggingface_dataset.md).
 Other tools and guides can also be found on our [Guides Page](guides/README.md).
 We have made all our software available for anyone to use.
 Most of it is written in python 3.

 # Pretrained Models